 - Recent Files Displays a list of all files, drives, and processes that have been recently opened in 010 Editor.
 Files are displayed with the file name on the left side and the file path on the right side in a lighter color.
 Click on an item in the list to load that file.
 If the file is already opened in the interface the tab containing that file will be activated.
 To resize the columns of the Recent Files list move the mouse cursor between the areas until a resize icon is shown and then click and drag the mouse.
-To remove a file from the Recent Files list right-click on the file and select the Remove from Recent Files menu option, or to remove all files from the list right-click on a file and select Clear Recent Files List.
+To remove a file from the Recent Files list right-click on the file and select the Remove from Recent Files List.
 Right-clicking on a file a selecting Copy Path from the popup menu will copy the full file name including path to the clipboard. - News and Articles This section lists any application news or updates that the application downloads periodically from the SweetScape Software website.
 To control how often news and updates are downloaded see the General Options dialog.
 Clicking on a news item will either load a webpage, help topic, or other window in the application. - Repository Lists the recent updates to the Repository.
 See the Updating the Repository help topic for more information about when the Repository is updated.
 Double-clicking on an item in the list displays more information in the Repository Dialog. - Tips Displays some hints and tricks to better using 010 Editor.
 A new tip is shown every time the application is opened or the tips can be viewed by clicking the left or right arrow buttons.

 Use the Startup Action drop-down list at the bottom of the Startup page to control what the application displays when opened.
 The default value is Show this page and restore open files meaning that all open files are reloaded from the last time 010 Editor was run but the Startup page is focused.
 Choose Show this page to just display the Startup page and not load files, or choose Restore all open files to reload all files and focus the last file that was being edited.
 Choose Create new file to automatically create a new file using 'File > New' (the Startup page is not displayed in this case), or choose Display empty interface to not load any files or pages on startup.
-The Startup

-Action can also be controlled using the General Options dialog.
+The Startup Action can also be controlled using the General Options dialog.
+If a project was loaded when 010 Editor was last closed, the project will automatically be reloaded and this can be turned off using the Opening Files Options dialog.